anankran/kiss-mvc/README.md

 <pre>composer install</pre>

-You will also have to use the command bellow to make composer autoload find your models and controllers.
+You'll also have to use the command bellow to make composer autoload find your models and controllers.

 <pre>composer dump-autoload</pre>